LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Google RCS Templates/Carousel_Template.md

   </tr>
   <tr>
     <td>tag</td>
-    <td>Tag of layout view, must be “generic” for RCS rich content templates.
+    <td>Tag of template view, must be “generic” for RCS rich content templates.

 Within basic element objects, will be “title”/”subtitle”, which will indicate what text should be rendered in each of those elements (the title and subtitle have a default style in RCS)</td>
     <td>Enum</td>